RFID tags and LABELS enable TRACKING SERVICE OF RETURNABLE CONTAINERS

-CHEP, a Brambles company, is a supply-chain logistics company operating in more than 50 countries, and specialises in the pooling of unit-load equipment and associated services, focusing on the outsourced management of pallets, crates and containers.
+CHEP, a Brambles company, is a supply-chain logistics company operating in more than 50 countries, and specializes in the pooling of unit-load equipment and associated services, focusing on the outsourced management of pallets, crates and containers.
 Brambles primarily serves the consumer goods, dry grocery, fresh food, retail and general manufacturing supply chains.
 In addition, the Group operates specialist businesses serving the automotive, aviation and oil and gas sectors.
-Brambles employs more than 14,000 people and owns approximately 500 million pallets, crates and containers through a global network of approximately 850 service centres.
+Brambles employs more than 14,000 people and owns approximately 500 million pallets, crates and containers through a global network of approximately 850 service centers.

 An easy way to register and follow assets anywhere

 CHEP Pallecon Solutions is a forerunner in providing new and efficient ways for its customers to manage their returnable assets in real-time with CHEP-TRAC.
 This RFID-based service offers CHEP’s returnable asset customers an easy way to register and follow their assets anywhere, anytime with its cloud-based web application.
 With this, customers can reach total visibility, eliminate bottlenecks and minimize asset loss and damage over their asset pool.
 The foundation of any efficient tracking system requires reliable data being collected from the returnable assets, and Confidex, the designer and supplier of RFID tags and labels, began working with CHEP to develop reliable RFID tags and labels specifically optimized for years-long use on CHEP’s returnable assets.